-As well as working on a range of consultancy projects, Caroline is currently the National Communications Manager for the Creative People and Places Peer Learning and Communications Network, as well as lecturing in the Thearre and Performing Arts Department at the Universtiy of Warwick.
+Caroline is currently providing team leadership to the communications department at Theatre bythe Lake, Keswick.
+Recently she was National Communications Manager for the Creative People and Places Peer Learning and Communications Network, as well as lecturing in the Thearre and Performing Arts Department at the Universtiy of Warwick.

 Other projects include:

 - Digital Audit and Stragey for Museum of Barnstaple and North Devon

 - Market Analysis for proposed new community venue, ‘The Heart’ Crediton

 - Audience development strategy planning for Two Moors Festival,